MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/authorization-concepts/index.md

 2. The client uses the token to access a protected resource.

 ### Obtaining a token
 In this phase, the client undergoes **security checks** in order to receive an access token.
-These security checks use **authorization entities**, which are described in [the next section](#authorization-entities).

 ![Obtain Token](auth-flow-1.jpg)

-1. Client application sends a request to use a protected resource.
+1. Client application sends a request to obtain access token.
 2. Client application undergoes security checks according to the requested scope.
 3. Client application requests a token from the Authorization Server.
 4. Client application receives the token.